HuntaBadday/RetroLights/README.md

 # RetroLights
-This mod adds fading effects on all displays.
+Logic World mod that adds fading effects on all displays.
 The mod also adds an intensity setting to give those displays a nice glow.

 ## Settings
 Settings location are under Graphics/RetroLights